GTekSD/SUASS/Android-APKSec.md

   - Connect the adb terminal with device/emulator using wifi adb or with USB.
   - Clear the app's storage and cache before running logcat.
   - Now, run the cmd `adb logcat` or `adb logcat > logs.save` to save captured logs, but it won't show you and result on terminal if you run 2nd cmd.
-  - Now, Open the targeted app and use every fun
+  - Now, Open the targeted app and use every functionality such as loging with different methods, creating profiles, editing profiles, entering sensitive details, etc.

 12. Go to the terminal and run the command “adb logcat” and press enter, now open the app enter the credentials and log into the app.
 Explore the app by visiting every page.